-- 1. The Donor Conveyance Charge shall not exceed: - a. for any Call made during the period beginning on 1 April 2018 and ending on 31 March 2019, [0.022] pence per minute; - b. for any Call made during the period beginning on 1 April 2019 and ending on 31 March 2020, [0.021] pence per minute - c. for any Call made during the period beginning on 1 April 2020 and ending on 31 March 2021, [0.021] pence per minute; - 2.
+- 1. The Donor Conveyance Charge shall not exceed: - a. for any Call made during the period beginning on 1 April 2018 and ending on 31 March 2019, 0.022 pence per minute; - for any Call made during the period beginning on 1 April 2019 and ending on 31 March 2020, 0.021 pence per minute - for any Call made during the period beginning on 1 April 2020 and ending on 31 March 2021, 0.021 pence per minute; - 2.
 This Direction shall cease to have effect on 31 March 2021. - 3.
 In this Direction: - a.
 "Act" means the Communications Act 2003; - b.
 "Call" means a voice call that originates on a public electronic communications network (whether fixed or mobile) other than the mobile network of the Donor Provider and is terminated to a Mobile Number that: - i. is within a number range that has been allocated to the Donor Provider; and - ii. has been ported to the Recipient Provider; - c.
 "Donor Conveyance Charge" means the amount charged by the Donor Provider to the Recipient Provider for the conveyance of a Call from the Donor Provider's network to the Recipient Provider's network; - d.
 "General Condition 18" means General Condition 18 of the general conditions of entitlement set under section 45 of the Act by the Director General of Telecommunications on 22 July 2003, as amended from time to time; - e.
+"General Condition B3" means General Condition B3 of the general conditions of entitlement set under section 45 of the Act by Ofcom on 19 September 2017, which will enter into force on 1 October 2018, as amended from time to time;
-"Ofcom" means the Office of Communications; - f. "pence per minute" means the sum in pence charged for a minute of a Call.

-4. Any word or expression not defined in paragraph 3 shall have the same meaning as it has:

-a. in General Condition 18;

-b. if it has no meaning ascribed as mentioned in paragraph 4a, in the Act.

-5. The Interpretation Act 1978 shall apply as if this Direction were an Act of Parliament.
+- f.
+"Ofcom" means the Office of Communications; - g. "pence per minute" means the sum in pence charged for a minute of a Call; and - h.
+References to "General Condition 18" shall be read as references to "General Condition B3" from 1 October 2018. - 4.
+Any word or expression not defined in paragraph 3 shall have the same meaning as it has: - a. in General Condition 18; - b. if it has no meaning ascribed as mentioned in paragraph 4a, in the Act. - 5.
+The Interpretation Act 1978 shall apply as if this Direction were an Act of Parliament.

+A2.
 Glossary

-'2014 MCT Model': The cost model Ofcom proposed to use in order to calculate the charge control for the period of the previous market review (2015-18), which was published as part of our consultation on the 2015 MCT Review.
+'2014 MCT model' The cost model Ofcom proposed to use in order to calculate the charge control for the period of the previous Mobile Call Termination (MCT) market review (2015-18), which was published as part of our consultation on the 2015 MCT Review.

-'2015 DCC model': The cost model Ofcom used to the calculate the maximum donor conveyance charge for the period of the previous DCC review (2015-18).
+'2015 DCC model' The cost model Ofcom used to the calculate the maximum donor conveyance charge for the period of the previous DCC review (2015-18).

-'2015 MCT model': The cost model Ofcom used to calculate the charge control for the period of the previous market review (2015-18).
+'2015 MCT model' The cost model Ofcom used to calculate the charge control for the period of the previous MCT market review (2015-18).

-'2017 DCC model': The cost model Ofcom is proposing to use to calculate the charge control for the period of the DCC review (2018-21).
+'2017 DCC model' The cost model Ofcom proposed to use to calculate the maximum donor conveyance charge for the period of the DCC review (2018-21).

-'2017 MCT model': The cost model Ofcom is proposing to use to calculate the charge control for the period of the MCT market review (2018-21).
+'2017 MCT model' The cost model Ofcom proposed to use to calculate the charge control for the period of the MCT market review (2018-21).

-'2017 MCT Review': The Mobile call termination market review 2018-21 sets out Ofcom's proposals for the regulation of the wholesale MCT market for the period 1 April 2018 - 31 March 2021.
+'2017 MCT Review Consultation' This consultation set out Ofcom's proposals for the regulation of the wholesale MCT market for the period 1 April 2018 - 31 March 2021.